 The Foundation of a Strong Family (Exodus 20:1-3)

 We’re beginning a series today on how to build a strong family.
-Twelve years ago, before I got married, I sat in a class called “Marriage and Family Counseling.”?
+Twelve years ago, before I got married, I sat in a class called “Marriage and Family Counseling.”
 I knew that as a pastor, I was going to need some basic counseling skills on family issues.
-I was also planning on getting married, and I figured it wouldn’t hurt me to know what I was getting into.
+I was planning to get married and thought it would be helpful to understand what I was getting into.

 Since that day I’ve learned the truth of my professor’s statement.
 You were born into a family.
 Many of you have married and created a family.
 Family relationships are going to be the relationships that bring you the most joy in this life.
 Your family is designed to be the most deep and satisfying earthly relationship that you will ever experience.
 But the opposite is true as well.
 Your family relationships will also be the most challenging relationships you will ever experience.
 It will bring you your highest highs, and it will challenge you with your lowest lows.
 Your family will be the area in which God shapes your character through joys and also through adversities.
 That’s why we’re starting a series today called Ten Values that Build Strong Families.